-PWR on steady The PWR LED indicates that the ISY has power, either through the PLM or via a separate AC adapter.
+LED or Combination Indicated Status Power on steady The PWR LED indicates that the ISY has power, either through the PLM or via a separate AC adapter.
 If the PWR LED is not lit, the ISY does not have power.
-RX, TX and MEM off If all three of these LEDs is off, the ISY is idle.
+RX, TX and Memory off If all three of these LEDs are off, the ISY is idle.
 RX blinking The RX LED blinks when the ISY is receiving INSTEON traffic.
 TX blinking The TX LED blinks when the ISY is sending INSTEON traffic.
-MEM blinking The MEM LED blinks when the ISY is accessing its internal memory.
+Memory blinking The MEM LED blinks when the ISY is accessing its internal memory.
 RX on steady If the RX LED is on steady, the ISY is having a problem communicating with the PLM.
 Unplug the PLM for 10 seconds, then plug it back in to reboot.
 If the problem continues, either the PLM or cable is most likely defective.
-ERR blinking A blinking ERR LED indicates a file system error.
+Error blinking A blinking ERR LED indicates a file system error.
 Please power off the ISY and try to re-seat the SD card.
 If that does not help, the SD card may be defective.
-Please see Appendix C: Replacing / Upgrading Your SD Card

-MEM and ERR blinking If both the MEM and ERR LEDs are blinking, the ISY is unable to communicate with your Ethernet network.
+Please see Appendix C: Replacing / Upgrading Your SD Card Memory and Error blinking If both the MEM and ERR LEDs are blinking, the ISY is unable to communicate with your Ethernet network.
 Please check all cable connections, try rebooting your router or switch, and ensure that you have a DHCP server available.

-There are also 2 LEDs on the rear of the ISY where the Ethernet cable attaches.
+Rear Panel LEDs: There are also 2 LEDs on the rear of the ISY where the Ethernet cable attaches.
 One LED indicates a good network connection (should be on solid) while the other should flash with network activity.